Support

 September 25, 2020

-That’s all well and good, but the challenge faced by a board of directors, executive management and operations staff is how to most effectively manage the risk of this vulnerability being abused.
 This is what risk professionals are supposed to do, right?
-Take the limited resources of people, money, and in the case of industrial control systems (ICS), operational down time and balance it against mitigating the potential cybersecurity risk this vulnerability poses.
+Take the limited resources of people, money, and in the case of industrial control systems (ICS), operational downtime and balance it against mitigating the potential cybersecurity risk this vulnerability poses.

-Let’s pretend you have three major plants owned by a large company.
-One makes power and steam for the other two, one mixes volatile chemicals, including an ingredient that leverages waste from the power plant to make a key input in the third factory, which makes glass marbles for chaff in military planes.
 They all have very different cost and profit structures.
 Each of these assets will have their own unique operating characteristics.
-There are things like process cycle times, boilers that need to time to ramp up and cool down, and pipes, tubs or filters that need to be flushed and cleaned between every shutdown and startup.
+There are things like process cycle times, boilers that need time to ramp up and cool down, and pipes, tubs or filters that need to be flushed and cleaned between every shutdown and startup.
 They will have their OEMs, support vendors, protocols, IT infrastructure and staff.
-Looking at the DefenderSphere is a great visualization of this complexity.
 In short, each plant, even within the same company, has a very different risk profile from the other.

-So, when your board member, who is a former general from the armed services, wakes up and reads a dozen emails from their peers about this alert, it starts a chain reaction.
 We will give this company the benefit of the doubt and assume their CISO has a direct relationship with the board, especially those on the Risk Committee, like the general.
 The CISO is awoken by the sound of text with a link to the directive.

 This is where our story can really diverge from those who have holistic cyber risk programs with visibility and analytics to support the entire enterprise, including OT, and those who don’t.

 We all know the story for the company with no visibility into their OT endpoint risk.
-It doesn’t go well, and they lose millions in downtime, contractual penalties, vendor callouts at double rates for emergency, security consultants, etc. But what if they had real visibility into their risk?
+It doesn’t go well, and they lose millions in downtime, contractual penalties, vendor callouts at double rates for emergencies, security consultants, etc. But what if they had real visibility into their risk?
 What does that look like?

 It looks a lot like this: